emanuelespiritowork/gee-tinitaly-dtm/README.md

 # gee-tinitaly-dtm
 Tinitaly DTM as Google Earth Engine image collection asset.
 Tinitaly Digital Terrain Model (DTM) is an Istituto Nazionale di Geofisica e Vulcanologia (INGV) product.
+It is an image collection of tiles of italian peninsula with a single band that corresponds to the elevation of bare ground.
+The spatial accuracy is 10m, projection is UTM WGS 84 zone 32 (EPSG: 32632).
 TINITALY 1.1 is published with a CC BY 4.0 license and can be used freely, even partly, but it must be cited as follows:
 Tarquini S., I. Isola, M. Favalli, A. Battistini, G. Dotta, (2023).
 TINITALY, a digital elevation model of Italy with a 10 meters cell size (Version 1.1).
 Istituto Nazionale di Geofisica e Vulcanologia (INGV). https://doi.org/10.13127/tinitaly/1.1.